Back to all posts

 • you mainly need messaging, maps, and light browsing

-• you have apartment Wi-Fi as your primary work connection
+• you have fixed Wi-Fi as your real work connection

-For a single work-critical line, Movistar is harder to recommend as the first choice.
-For a second line or budget experiment, it can still be reasonable.
+For one work-critical line, Movistar is not my first recommendation.
+For a budget experiment or second line, it can still be reasonable.

 Hotspot rules for remote workers